Find Nursing & Retirement Homes in Vermont

 Search 36 nursing homes, retirement homes and skilled nursing facilities

-There are 36 licensed nursing homes in Vermont for 2019.
-From this page you can locate a retirement facility or nursing home near you in Vermont and get help with skilled nursing as well as short-term rehabilitation or general daily assistance.
+There are 36 licensed nursing homes in Vermont for 2020.
+From this page you can locate a retirement facility or nursing home near you in Vermont and get help with skilled nursing as well as short-term rehabilitation or general daily help.
 For older adults in Vermont who need 24/7 nursing care services or need a retirement home, locate the right facility in Vermont by searching or browsing our listings.

 Nursing homes are very professional when it comes to taking care of elderly and disabled people.
 If you have a loved one who might need the care of a nursing home, there are many Vermont nursing home options that could be a good fit.
 Before you just jump into putting your loved one into a specific senior home, there are some important considerations that you will need to know first.
 You will need to know about amenities offered in a Vermont nursing home you are considering, whether it is the right time for the move, the costs of nursing homes, as well as questions to ask of a retirement home when you visit.

 Amenities Offered in Vermont Nursing Homes

 Retirement homes that are spread throughout Vermont provide great amenities to elderly seniors.
 In fact, some of the amenities that are provided are so specialized that they are not available in Vermont assisted living facilities and can only be find in a nursing home.
 You might find amenities that cover your loved one’s physical needs, emotional needs, mental health needs, and more.
 Some of these amenities that you should be looking into include the following:

 - Bistro or cafe

 - Community kitchen and dining room